Prescriptions

 The easiest ways to order repeat prescriptions are:

-These accounts show all your repeat medications and dosages.
+The NHS app shows all your repeat medications and dosages.
 You can select the ones you need.

 You can also call our Prescription Line.